AlexKuchynskyi/Bash-Scripts/README.md

 [find_extention](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/find_extentions) shows the list of all the files' extentions and the amount of files with each extention in the specified directory and subdirectories.

 [find_IP_MAC](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/find_IP_MAC) script gets a directory name as an input parameter and finds mentioning of IP-addresses in all the files (regular files only) located in the specified directory.
 If flag --mac is specified the script also finds mentioning of MAC-addresses.
 Results are written to the files.

+[ifdata_counter](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/ifdata_counter.sh) script shows the amount of received and transmitted data for the specified network interface.
+Each 10 seconds it shows delta (difference) for these parameters and writes it down to the log file.

 [logrotate_conf](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/logrotate_conf) script gets a path to the log file which is needed to be rotated and creates log rotation rule.